Catherine Radziwill: Biography

-Ewelina, wife of Honoré de Balzac, and Karolina, who kept a literary salon in Paris.

-Catherine was educated under the supervision of her stern father in his large estates in central Ukraine.
+Catherine was educated under the supervision of her stern father in his large estates in central Ukraine, which was then part of Russia.
 Although the Rzewuski family originated in the Polish–Lithuanian Commonwealth, Catherine had no attachment to Poland and considered herself Russian.

-On 26 October 1873, at age 15, she married Prince Wilhelm Radziwiłł (1845–1911), son of Prince Wilhelm Radziwill (1797–1870) and his wife, Countess Mathilde von Clary und Aldringen (1806–1896), who was a Polish officer in the Prussian army.
-The couple moved to Berlin to live with his family.
-She had seven children, four sons and three daughters:
+On 26 October 1873, at age 15, she married Prince Wilhelm Radziwiłł (1845–1911), a Polish officer in the Prussian army and son of Prince Wilhelm Radziwiłł (1797–1870) and his wife, Countess Mathilde von Clary und Aldringen (1806–1896).
+Little is known about Radziwiłł's marriage except what she wrote in her memoirs: Her husband treated her kindly, but she felt bored and frustrated.
+The couple lived with his family in Berlin and became prominent at the Berlin court, to which he was related through his grandmother Princess Louise of Prussia.
+They had seven children: